DinglyCoder/Hawkeye-ETHDenver-Hackathon/README.md

 The application will be available at `http://localhost:3000`

 # Humanity Protocol Feedback
-* Humanity Protocol seems to be in early stages of development so we took that into account when we encountered issues.
-We appreciate the dev team for responding to our questions and guiding our project.
+We appreciate that Humanity Protocol is in its early stages of development and acknowledge the efforts of the development team in assisting us throughout the process.
+Their responsiveness to our inquiries was valuable in helping us integrate their system into our project.

+However, there were several challenges we encountered:

-* There wasn't clear how user credentials are collected in pracitice.
-Our project assumes there is a seperate credential collection service.
+* Unclear Credential Collection Process – It was not explicitly documented how user credentials are collected and managed in practice.
+Our project operates under the assumption that a separate credential collection service exists, but clearer guidance on this aspect would be beneficial.
-* Certain bugs were encountered when using the API to validate credentials
+* API Bugs – We encountered certain issues when using the API to validate credentials, we notified these bugs and they were addressed, or a workaround was given, in a timely manner
+* Limited Documentation – The available documentation lacked detailed examples or a intended standardization of obtaining and verifying credentials making it challenging to implement features in the intended way the Humanity Protocol wishees for them to be implemented.
+More examples in the docs would greatly benefit the developer experience.

 # Video Demo
 https://youtu.be/bbMlU2d64W8